 What are Global Filters?

 Global filters are a powerful feature within the Terminus platform that allow users to segment and prioritize data across the platform.
-Global filters can be applied to your Dashboards, Campaign Analytics, and Opportunity Insights views to better understand the impact of your marketing and sales activities across key business segments.
+Global filters can be applied to your Account Hub, Dashboards, Campaign Analytics, and Opportunity Insights views to better understand the impact of your marketing and sales activities across key business segments.

-Global filters will remain applied as you navigate through different reports within the platform.
 Global filters are grouped into six categories: Account List, Account, People, Campaign, Opportunity, and Terminus.

-- Account List: this data is based on lists you create and manage directly in the Terminus Hub.
+- Account List: This data is based on lists you create and manage directly in the Terminus Hub.

-- Account: this data is based on fields from your CRM account object.
+- Account: This data is based on fields from your CRM account object.

-- People: this data is based on fields from your CRM lead and contact object.
+- People: This data is based on fields from your CRM lead and contact object.

-- Campaign: this data is based on fields from your CRM or marketing automation campaign object.
+- Campaign: This data is based on fields from your CRM or marketing automation campaign object.

-- Opportunity: this data is based on fields from your CRM opportunity object.
+- Opportunity: This data is based on fields from your CRM opportunity object.

-- Terminus: this data is our firmographic and digital engagement data populated by Terminus.
+- Terminus: This data is our firmographic and digital engagement data populated by Terminus.